asroben/project_ai/README.md

 # project_ai

-Repo for code for the eye-wear classification Project AI project.
+Code for the eye-wear classification Project AI project.